hungchann/cost-calculate/README.md

 # Cost Calculate

-A simple project for calculating costs.
+A multi-page Streamlit application for calculating and visualizing IT project costs and profitability.

 ## Features

-- Easy-to-use interface
+- Easy-to-use interface with multi-page navigation
-- Accurate cost calculations
+- Accurate cost calculations and profit margin analysis
+- Interactive financial visualizations
 - Lightweight and efficient

 ## Installation